EMBA Sponsorship

 Self-Employed Candidates

-Self-employed candidates have at least 8 years of work experience and are able to provide their own financial support.
+Self-employed candidates have at least 8 years of work experience by the start of the program and are able to provide their own financial support.
 This includes independent consultants, professionals, and business owners.
 Please note that Fellows applicants cannot be self-sponsored.

 We’re Here to Help